Links on Android Authority may earn us a commission. Learn more.

 What can you get instead?

-If the smooth Android integration and Google Assistant are what drew you to the Pixel Buds A-Series, you may want to consider the Samsung Galaxy Buds Plus ($119).
-They have AKG tuning and multiple EQ profiles to choose from, we never ran into any volume issues in our testing, and the microphone is a solid performer as well.
-You’ll have to upgrade to the Galaxy Buds Pro ($199) if you want to add ANC to the mix.
+If the smooth Android integration and Google Assistant are what drew you to the Pixel Buds A Series, you may want to consider the Samsung Galaxy Buds 2 ($111.18).
+They have ANC, AKG tuning and multiple EQ profiles to choose from, we never ran into any volume issues in our testing, and the microphone is a solid performer as well.
+If you want the latest and greatest, you can move up to the Galaxy Buds 2 Pro ($227.99), which have some of the best ANC around these days.
+Both will give you the best experience on Samsung phones, but non-Samsung devices still get a few benefits.